ZeitgeberH/patchview/docs/introduction.rst

 * Pernia-Andrade, A. J. et al. A deconvolution-based method with high sensitivity and temporal resolution for detection of spontaneous synaptic currents in vitro and in vivo.
 Biophys J 103, 1429–1439 (2012)

-We provide a rich GUI to specify template, adjust parameters of detection algorithms,  visual inspection of events and manul curating.
+We provide a rich GUI to specify template, adjust parameters of detection algorithms,  visual inspection of events and manual curating.
 A table is generated with each event's information.
-User can inspect each event, either by clicing item in the table or quickly browsering using arrow key.
+User can inspect each event, either by clicking item in the table or quickly browsing using arrow key.
 User can also flag individual event as False before exporting the whole table.

 .. image:: resources/images/event_detec.png